Policies /

 We work hard to employ and promote employees solely on the basis of their abilities and qualifications, without regard to race, colour, ethnic origin, nationality, national origin, religion or belief, sex, sexual orientation, gender reassignment, age, marital or civil partnership status and/or disability.

-We appoint, train, develop and promote our quality team members on the basis of merit and ability alone.
+We appoint, train, develop and promote our employees on the basis of merit and ability alone.

 Aims